• Skip to main content

 • Maintain a gentle boil/simmer for approximately 60-75 minutes, or until the jam has set.
 Stir the jam occasionally and test its thickness by seeing if it coats the back of a spoon and/or moves with your spoon as your stir it.

-• Once the jam has set, remove from heat and transfer to an airtight container to store in the fridge or freezer.
+• Once the jam has set, remove from heat and transfer to an airtight container.
+It will last up to a few weeks in the refrigerator.
+See notes for freezing instructions.

 Notes